Please review the information below, and do not hesistate to conact us if you have any further questions or comments.

 Q: How do I apply for the program?

-A: You can apply online at valpo.edu/summer by filling out the application form.
+A: You can apply by filling out the application form and submitting it to the email provided.
 SGLI operates on a “rolling admissions” basis which means that applications are reviewed as they are received.
 Our program has limited space so we encourage you to apply early.
-To apply, click HERE for the application.

 Q: How selective is the program?
 What are my chances of getting in?

 A: While there are no specific academic cut offs, we are looking for students with high leadership potential and great character; students who will be able to thrive in the college environment presented in this program.

 Q: When and how do I choose the specific academic track I want to participate in?

 A: You can research on our website about what the various academic tracks included and consider which one fits your personality.
 On your application, check the top three academic tracks you decided you would like to explore.

 Q: What is the tuition pricing for SGLI ?

 A: The Summer Program's comprehensive tuition for the two weeks is $3,000.
 There is limited financial aid available, and this will be awarded on a per student basis.